 |09 - International Assistance Provided||INR59,452,955,789||USD800,000,000|

 |09A - Swaps info_outline||INR59,452,955,789||USD800,000,000||

-(i) April 15, A request was made by Sri Lanka to enter into a Bilateral Currency Swap Agreement with the Reserve Bank of India for USD400 million.
-As of July 25, the Reserve Bank of India (RBI) has signed the documents formally extending the facility to Sri Lanka; (ii) April, RBI entered into a swap currency agreement with the facility with the Maldives Monetary Authority amounting to USD150 million.
-On September 1, The duration of the currency swap agreement signed between Maldives and India was extended.
+(i) 15 April 2020, A request was made by Sri Lanka to enter into a Bilateral Currency Swap Agreement with the Reserve Bank of India for USD400 million.
+As of 25 July 2020, the Reserve Bank of India (RBI) has signed the documents formally extending the facility to Sri Lanka; (ii) April 2020, RBI entered into a swap currency agreement with the facility with the Maldives Monetary Authority amounting to USD150 million.
+On 1 September 2020, The duration of the currency swap agreement signed between Maldives and India was extended.
 Presently, Maldives has already received USD150 million under this agreement.
 In addition, MMA revealed that the Government of India would grant further financing up to USD250 million.
-As of September 20, the remaining USD250 million financial assistance has been provided by India to the Maldives. [update]
+As of 20 September 2020, the remaining USD250 million financial assistance has been provided by India to the Maldives.

 |09B - International loans/grants|